orionrobots/orionrobots.github.io/_posts/2023-01-25-what-ive-been-working-on-tracebacks-in-circuitpython.md

   - raspberry-pi-pico
   - python
   - error-handling
+  - robotics-at-home
 category: robot-building
 ---
 What have I currently been working on?
-I discovered a problem in CircuitPython with the traceback module, although i was perhaps more of a misunderstanding on my part.
+As part of my work on [Robotics at Home with Raspberry Pi Pico](https://packt.link/5swS2) I discovered a problem in CircuitPython with the traceback module, although i was perhaps more of a misunderstanding on my part.

 ## What is the traceback module?